MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 ## Linkout Types

 Linkout types are strings in dot-like notation, and (along with optional attributes described directly below) determine which axis linkouts are to be included in the menus.
-For example `bio.gene.hugo` represent HUGO gene symbols, `bio.gene.entrezid` represent NCBI Entrez Gene Identifiers, etc.
+For example `bio.gene.hugo` represents HUGO gene symbols, `bio.gene.entrezid` represents NCBI Entrez Gene Identifiers, etc.

 Types beginning with "chm." are reserved for definition by the NG-CHM system.
 Types beginning with "bio." are reserved for types in Biology.